CALM-LMU/YeastMateDocs/docs/getstarted.md

 # How to use the YeastMate user interface

-After installing YeastMate (and potentially setting up the detection server yourself), you can get right to processing your images by opening the user interface.
+After installing YeastMate, you can get right to processing your images by opening the user interface.

 ## Starting a new detection job